THE TRAVELLING HISTORIAN -- EASTER ISLAND

 A Recovered Eye that exactly fitted the eye socket of one of the Middle Period statues lying nearby.

-During the latter period tribal wars led to the decline and fall of the society.
+During the latter period, tribal wars led to the decline and fall of the society.
 The statues of the enemy tribes were toppled and broken to destroy their protecting spirits.
-The largest and most impressive platform on the island exhibits 15 Moai that were once toppled as a result of these wars.
-In an attempt to ensure the Moai broke when they fell, the distance from the neck - the thinnest and weakest part of the statue - to the bottom of the statue was measured and that distance was then measured on the ground and a rock was placed so that when the neck hit the rock it broke off the head.
+The largest and most impressive platform on the island exhibits 15 moai that were once toppled as a result of these wars.
+In an attempt to ensure the moai broke when they fell, the distance from the neck - the thinnest and weakest part of the statue - to the bottom of the statue was measured and that distance was then measured on the ground and a rock was placed, so that when the neck hit the rock, it broke off the head.
 Much later a tsunami occurred that slid these behemoths across the ground like surf boards.

-Fifteen Restored Moai On Platform
+Fifteen Restored moai On Platform

 photo by G. Wilson